 A department of medical oncology was added, and saw the arrival of Professor Derek Crowther.
 After his appointment in 1983, Professor David Harnden introduced molecular biology and added greater depth in cancer genetics.
 Further expansion of laboratory space was enabled through support from the Kay Kendall Leukaemia Fund, CRC and the Women’s Trust Fund.
 The Institute is now core-funded by Cancer Research UK and in 2013 was renamed the Cancer Research UK Manchester Institute.

-The Christie has also seen great expansion and growth during this time, and in 1948 became part of the newly created NHS.
+The Christie also saw great expansion and growth during the last century, and in 1948 became part of the newly created NHS.

 Dr Eric Easson was appointed Director of The Christie following Dr Paterson's retirement in 1962, and remained as Director until 1979.
 His initial interest was in leukaemia and he became internationally known for his work on curability.
 Early detection of cancer was his abiding concern and for eight years he was chairman of the Commission on Cancer Control of the International Union against Cancer (the UICC).

 Many subsequent clinical and scientific staff members have made significant contributions to research, education and clinical developments - lending their expertise to the broader UK and world community.

 The University of Manchester developed out of Owens College, whose leading professors were inspired by German universities that saw the importance of the creation of knowledge, not simply its transmission.

 The University has seen several of the key 20th century advances that have indirectly paved the way for better cancer treatment.
 These include the work by Ernest Rutherford leading to the splitting of the atom, and the development of the world's first stored-program computer – ‘Baby’ – by Tom Kilburn and Frederic Williams.